dtuthill/code-2022/README.md

 <i>* Some of the material in these folders will be covered in weeks 2 or 3.</i>

+#### Week 2

+In week 2 we will cover notebooks in:
+- `Lectures/Supervised Learning/Time Series Forecasting` and
+- `Lectures/Supervised Learning/Classification`.

 ### Actually Covered in Lecture

 #### Day 1